alahiff/influxdb-grafana-on-gke/README.md

 ```
 kubectl create -f services/grafana.yaml
 ```
-A quick way to check that Grafna is working is to first create a proxy
+A quick way to check that Grafana is working is to first create a proxy
 ```
 $ kubectl proxy
 Starting to serve on 127.0.0.1:8001